 Working hours

-Working conditions vary between companies, although the hours are usually full time, Monday to Friday.
+Working hours can vary but you’ll typically work 37 to 40 hours across Monday to Friday.
 You should expect to work some evenings, although weekend or shift work is uncommon.

 Part-time work is possible, as are career breaks.
-Short term contracts of six to 12 months with a company are common, meaning you may work more like a contractor than a permanent employee.
+Short term contracts of six to twelve months with a company are common, meaning you may work more like a contractor than a permanent employee.

 What to expect

-• Self-employment or freelance work is possible once you've gained significant experience.
+• Self-employment or freelance work on a contract basis is possible once you've gained significant experience.

 • The job can involve a lot of travelling and you may be out of the office three or four days a week, possibly including overnight stays.
 Some companies operate a system whereby the CRA specialises in a specific disease area and covers the whole of the UK.
 Others operate their CRAs on a regional basis.